Cooperative Education | BCTC

 william.franklin@kctcs.edu

-• Disability Support Services (DSS) – Students who have need of DSS should contact the office.
-DSS goals are to ensure equal access and full participation for persons with disabilities in postsecondary education as outlined by Section 504 of the Rehabilitation Act of 1973.
+• Student Accessibility Services (SAS) – Students who have need of SAS should contact the office.
+SAS goals are to ensure equal access and full participation for persons with disabilities in postsecondary education as outlined by Section 504 of the Rehabilitation Act of 1973.

 • International Student Participation questions contact: